JackSloaner/TLAP-Exercises/README.md

 **Program description:** <br>
 - My template for basic binary tree
 - Public methods:
-  - Making a new tree given amount of levels
+  - `makeNewTree`: Make a new tree of random numbers given amount of levels
-  - Printing the tree
+  - `printTree`: Print the tree
-  - Inserting a number
+  - `insertNum`: Insert a number
-  - Also includes overloaded assignment operator, destructor, and copy constructor.
+  - Overloaded assignment operator, destructor, and copy constructor.
 ### 6.1: largest_array_value
 **Not a practice question; just coding along with one of the examples from the chapter.** <br>‎<br>
 **Program description:** <br>